-Acute lymphoblastic leukemia (ALL) is a malignant disorder that originates from hemopoietic precursors, that can be of B-cell (80-85%) or T-cell (20-25%) derivation.
-It is likely that the acquisition of a series of genetic aberrations - some of which still unknown - leads to an impaired maturation, with an arrest in the differentiation process and an abnormal proliferation.
-As a consequence, the accumulation of leukemic cells occurs in both the bone marrow, where it suppresses the physiologic hemopoiesis, as well as in extra-medullary sites(1).

-ALL is the most common neoplasm in childhood, with the highest peak of incidence in children with an age comprised between 2 and 5 years, whereas it is rather rare in adulthood.
-In fact, according to US-SEER, approximately 60.3% of ALL cases are diagnosed under the age of 20, 10.3% between 20 and 34, 5.9% between 35 and 44, 6.7% between 45 and 54, 6.1% between 55 and 64, 5.0% between 65 and 74, 4.0% between 75 and 84 and 1.7% in patients older than 85 years.

-Among the potential contributors to ALL initiation, exposure to ionising radiations has been identified as a predisposing cause and an inherited predisposition has been proposed, at least in children.
-For the latter, in fact, by genome wide association studies it has been possible to identify some variants - i.e. IKZF1, ARID5B, CEBPE, CDKN2A and PAX5, BMI1-PIP4K2A and GATA3 - that are associated with leukemia occurrence(2).

-Beyond the different incidence of the disease and possibly the initiation causes, outcome varies profoundly between children and adults; in fact, to date, the majority of children (about 85%) can be considered curable, while the prognosis of adults is still much more unfavorable, with only 40-50% of individuals being long-term free of their disease.
-Nevertheless, over the years an improvement in the survival likelihood has been observed also in adult patients, contributed by the therapeutic intensification of the current protocols and by the improvement of the overall clinical conditions of adult patients with ALL; furthermore, a significant improvement has been observed in specific subsets, such as Philadelphia (Ph/BCR-ABL1)+ ALL, Burkitt leukemia, T-lineage ALL and, more in general, in adolescents and young adults (AYA), which benefit from pediatric-based approaches and will be discussed separately.
+Acute lymphoblastic leukemia (ALL) is a malignant disorder that derives from hemopoietic precursors of B- or T-cell origin.
+The acquisition of a series of genetic aberrations are likely to lead to an impaired maturation, with an arrest in the differentiation process and an abnormal proliferation.
+As a consequence, the accumulation of leukemic cells occurs both in the bone marrow, where it suppresses the physiologic hemopoiesis, and in extra-medullary sites(1).
+ALL is the most common neoplasm in childhood, while it is relatively rare in adults.
+Among the potential causes of ALL initiation, exposure to ionising radiations has been identified as a predisposing cause and an inherited predisposition has been proposed, at least in children.
+For the latter, genome wide association studies have identified some variants -i.e. IKZF1, ARID5B, CEBPE, CDKN2A and PAX5, BMI1-PIP4K2A and GATA3- that are associated with leukemia occurrence(2).
+In addition to the different incidence of the disease and possibly the initiation causes, the clinical course and outcome vary profoundly between children and adults; in fact, nowadays about 85% of children are potentially curable, while the prognosis for adult cases is much more unfavorable, with only 40-50% of patients being long-term survivors.
+Nonetheless, over the years an improvement in the survival likelihood has been observed also in adult patients.
+This has been contributed by: i) the therapeutic intensification of the current protocols; ii) the improvement of the overall clinical conditions of adult patients with ALL; iii) a better knowledge of the molecular background; and iv) the introduction of novel therapeutic drugs, represented mostly by immunotheraputic compounds.
+Significant advances have been observed in specific subsets, such as Philadelphia (Ph/ BCR-ABL1)+ ALL, Burkitt leukemia, T-lineage ALL and, more in general, in adolescents and young adults (AYA), which benefit from pediatric-based approaches.
+These entities will be discussed separately.
+For an optimal management of patients with ALL, some steps are of pivotal importance: they include a precise and rapid diagnostic work-up, a prognostic stratification, a correct therapeutic strategy -particularly in specific subsets- and an accurate monitoring of minimal residual disease (MRD) for a more precise risk stratification and decision making in case of MRD persistence or reappearance.

-Leucemias Agudas

-For an optimal management of patients with ALL, some steps are of pivotal importance and they include a precise diagnostic work-up, a correct therapeutic strategy - particularly in specific subsets and monitoring of minimal residual disease (MRD) for risk stratification and decision making in case of MRD persistence or reappearance.

-This review will focus in particular on these topics.